MicrosoftDocs/azure-aks-docs/articles/aks/istio-telemetry.md

 # Telemetry for Istio-based service mesh add-on for Azure Kubernetes Service

-[Istio][istio-telemetry] generates metrics, distributed traces, and access logs for all workloads in the mesh.
-The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] as well as the Istio Telemetry API for Istio minor revisions 1.22 (`asm-1-22`) and above.
+[Istio][istio-telemetry-overview] can generate metrics, distributed traces, and access logs for all workloads in the mesh.
+The Istio-based service mesh add-on for Azure Kubernetes Service (AKS) provides telemetry customization options through the [shared MeshConfig][istio-meshconfig] as well as the Istio Telemetry API `v1` for Istio minor revisions 1.22 (`asm-1-22`) and above.

 > [!NOTE]
-> Some Istio MeshConfig Telemetry fields (ex: `meshConfig.defaultConfig.tracing`) may be deprecating in [upcoming Istio releases][istio-releases].
+> Some Istio MeshConfig Telemetry fields may be deprecating in [upcoming Istio releases][istio-releases].
 It is highly recommended to use Telemetry API for Istio MeshConfig customizations that have been deprecated, as these functionalities will be removed in a [future Istio release][istio-feature-status].

 ## Telemetry API

 Telemetry API `v1` is available for the Istio add-on, for minor revisions `asm-1-22` and above.

 ### Configure Telemetry Resources

 The following example demonstrates how Envoy access logging can be enabled across the mesh for the Istio add-on via the Telemetry API.
 The steps assume that `asm-1-22` is currently deployed in the cluster.
-For guidance on other Telemetry API customizations for the add-on, see the [support policy][support-scope-section] section and the [Istio documentation][istio-telemetry-api].
+For guidance on other Telemetry API customizations for the add-on, see the [Telemetry API support scope][support-scope-section] section and the [Istio documentation][istio-telemetry-api].

 #### Deploy Sample Applications